Randy Rhoads: Diary of a Madman

-At the time of his death, Rhoads had already made the decision to part ways with Osbourne once his contractual obligations had been fulfilled.
+According to Sarzo, at the time of his death Rhoads had already made the decision to part ways with Osbourne once his contractual obligations had been fulfilled.
 Though he had a good relationship with Osbourne, the vocalist's constant drug and alcohol abuse made day-to-day life on tour difficult for the members of his band.
 As the Diary of a Madman US tour progressed, Osbourne would often refuse to perform due to the lingering after-effects of the previous night's excesses, and only Sharon could talk him into taking the stage.
 Many shows were simply canceled, and Rhoads grew tired of the unpredictability.

-The final straw came when a plan was announced in February 1982 by Osbourne's management and record label to record a live album of Black Sabbath songs at Toronto's Maple Leaf Gardens later that year.
+Sarzo affirmed the final straw came when a plan was announced in February 1982 by Osbourne's management and record label to record a live album of Black Sabbath songs at Toronto's Maple Leaf Gardens later that year.
 Rhoads and bandmate Tommy Aldridge felt that they had established themselves as recording artists, and they regarded an album of cover songs to be a step backwards artistically and professionally.
 Thus, they refused to participate in the planned live recording.
 Osbourne viewed this decision as a betrayal, and the relationship between him and Rhoads became strained.
 Already drinking heavily, Osbourne escalated his drinking and began to tear the band apart.
 At one point he drunkenly fired the entire band, including Rhoads, though he later had no memory of doing so.
 He began taunting Rhoads with claims that the likes of Frank Zappa and Gary Moore were willing to replace him on the proposed live album.
 Osbourne's behavior soon convinced Rhoads to leave the band.
 He grudgingly agreed to perform on the live album with the stipulation that he would depart after fulfilling his contractual obligations to Jet Records, which consisted of one more studio album and subsequent tour.
 The proposed live album was scrapped upon the guitarist's sudden death weeks later, though the plan was quickly resurrected with the release of Speak of the Devil in November of that year.

+On the other hand, his brother Kelle branded the story that Rhoads was going to leave Osbourne's band as "very untrue".
+He stated that his brother would have continued to work with Osbourne but did not plan to go on tour for awhile in order to get his degree in classical guitar studies.